 By the way, I didn’t use a mixer for these Cranberry Coconut Chocolate Chip Cookies – just a bowl a spoon, and my microwave to melt the peanut butter and coconut oil.

 I’m hoping that that ingredient list didn’t scare you – after all, they are somewhat healthy ingredients…making these somewhat healthy-ish cookies – right?
 At least, that’s what I’m telling myself to justify having 2 and a half of them for breakfast this morning!

 About Cookies for Kids’ Cancer:

-Cookies for Kids’ Cancer is a recognized 501(c)3 non-profit organization dedicated to funding research for new, innovative and less-toxic treatments for childhood cancer.
+Cookies for Kids’ Cancer is a recognized 501(c)3 non-profit organization dedicated to funding research for new, innovative, and less-toxic treatments for childhood cancer.
 Since 2008, Cookies for Kids’ Cancer has granted nearly $15 million to pediatric cancer research in the form of 100 research grants to leading pediatric cancer centers across the country.
-From these 100 grants have stemmed 37 treatments available to kids battling cancer TODAY.
+From these 100 grants, 37 treatments are available to kids battling cancer TODAY.